MaartenBaert/xormix/doc/algorithm.md

 ![Block diagram](img/diagram-recurrence-multi-stream.svg)

-Note that in both cases, this recurrence relation is unrolled `N` times in order to produce `N * S` new state bits each cycle.
+Note that in both cases, this recurrence relation is unrolled `N` times in order to produce `S * N` new state bits each cycle.
 The mixed-in data is simply the X state from the first stage, but shuffled and with some bits inverted:

 	mixin[i][j] = (X xor salts[i])[(i + shuffle[j]) % N]